Tsk Tsk

 Knowing this, I had to figure out how to change my subconscious mind.
 It’s been a long journey, and I can’t say I’ve fully updated the program to the best version yet, but it’s getting pretty close.
 At least now, I am aware of my thoughts and actions.
 Years ago, I was even more in the dark, and I did and said things like a well-played puppet.

 Would you believe that when I was a teenager, I could not look at myself in the mirror or store window?
 I couldn’t.
 I didn’t want to see my reflection.
 It would reinforce the hatred I had for myself.
 I mean, there I was a kid who just wanted to be me and a lot of people had a problem with that and made it known every chance they got.
-Truth.
-Truth.
-Truth.
-Now I look at myself in the mirror and smile.
-I love who I see.
-I matter.
-I am special.
-And I am here doing this blog to show we can heal and change.
-So don’t ever give up!

 The process of truly healing past pain involves feeling the pain and allowing yourself time to grieve.
 You are grieving an old life.
 That is sad, and it’s okay to cry it out.
 Crying out releases the power and energy it has over us.
-It’s like slowly emptying the air of a balloon.
+It’s like slowly emptying the air from a balloon.
 Hearing that high-pitched sound causes pain in our ears, but when the air is out, the job is done.

-To grow up means to show up.
 We show up for our present selves by living the life we choose.
 That may involve taking action (walking to lose weight, talking to your partner about your feelings to make the relationship closer, sticking up for yourself and honoring yourself by taking good care of your body, starting that business, or whatever you want) to show yourself you do matter!
-You are not a child having to answer to others.
-Honor you.
-Show up for you.
-Believe in you.

 The more we act like adults and create healthy boundaries, have better self-talk, and take better care of our bodies, the more we grow, are happier, and are at peace with ourselves.